-When we were transferred to Colorado, I immediately fell in love with the mountains, the mild weather, the 300 days a year of sunshine, and the countless outdoor activities.
-I knew I didn’t want to leave this state which led me to attend the University of Colorado in Boulder.
+When my family relocated to Colorado, I immediately fell in love with the mountains, the mild weather, the 300 days a year of sunshine, and the countless outdoor activities.
+I knew I did not want to leave this state which led me to attend the University of Colorado in Boulder.
 During my tenure at CU, I worked at restaurants year-round and landscaped in the summer.
-Somehow I wound up at the West End Tavern which at that time was owned by two hippies, Minny and Beaver.
+Somehow I wound up employed at the West End Tavern in Boulder.
+The Tavern at that time was owned by two hippies, Minny and Beaver.
 These two resembled characters straight out of a Hunter S. Thompson novel.
 The Tavern food wasn’t the best but the people were.
-Often Minny and his buddies held band practice in the basement of the Tavern.
-The band had very little talent and got even worse as the as they played into the night.
+Much to Beaver’s chagrin, Minny and his buddies often held band practice in the basement of the Tavern.
+The band had very little talent and got even worse as they played into the night.
 But I have to give it to them, they were entertaining as hell.
 Equally as entertaining were the characters that sat at the bar and drank a day in and day out.
 The “loose” management style generally acquiesced to impromptu after-hours parties.
-The rooftop deck had unobstructed views of the flat tops and surrounding area.
-Unfortunately, years later the Tavern was sold to a corporation and eventually the patio view became obstructed by office building and apartments.
+The rooftop deck had unobstructed views of the Flatirons and often drew capacity crowds.
+Unfortunately, years later the Tavern was sold to a corporation, and eventually, the view became obstructed by office buildings and apartments.

-During the winters, I skied a ridiculous amount of days and once again, worked in restaurants to pay the bills and get free meals.
+During the winters, I skied a ridiculous amount of days and as usual, worked in restaurants to pay the bills and get free meals.
 I worked at a restaurant on Aspen/Ajax Mountain for a few hours most days then the rest of the day was dedicated to skiing.
-I lived in Basalt for almost three years and besides being constantly broke I loved it.
-There was one night or I guess I should say morning at around 2 am at the Flying Dog Brewery, I was finishing a shift mopping at a restaurant/bar at around 2am when I finally had enough.
-The fishing and skiing was second to none, but I wanted to do more with my life not to mention I had student loans and a political science degree that wasn’t doing me any favors.
+The three years spent in Basalt flew by and besides being constantly broke I loved it.
+There was one night or I guess I should say morning at around 2 am at the Flying Dog Brewery, I was finishing a shift mopping when I finally had enough.
+The fishing and skiing were second to none, but I wanted to do more with my life not to mention I had student loans and a political science degree that wasn’t doing me any favors.
 I had already taken the LSAT while living in Boulder, and I was lucky enough to get accepted to DU.
-Although still broke, It felt good to work toward the of goal of earning a law degree.
+Although still broke, It felt good to work toward the goal of earning a law degree.

-I attended DU’s night program which allowed me to get real life legal experience during the day.
-During my first year of law school I was hired to clerk Bell and Pollock.
-It was a rough transition from Basalt to Denver, but eventually I caught my stride.
-Upon receiving my juris doctorate, I continued my employment at BP and due to my experience as a clerk I hit the ground running as an attorney.
-I am still employed at B&P working in areas of law which I find intriguing and meaningful and on most days, enjoyable.
+I attended DU’s night program which allowed me to get real-life legal experience during the day.
+During my first year of law school, I was hired to clerk at Bell and Pollock.
+It was a rough transition from Basalt to Denver, but eventually, I caught my stride.
+Upon receiving my Juris doctorate, I continued my employment at B&P and due to my experience as a clerk, I hit the ground running as an attorney.
+I am still employed at B&P working in areas of law that I find intriguing and meaningful and on most days, enjoyable.

-Once becoming an attorney, I attended American Association of Justice’s Trial and Deposition Colleges which were invaluable.
-I am a member of Colorado Bar Association, Denver Bar Association, Colorado Trial Attorneys Association, American Association for Justice, Worker’s Compensation Education Association and nominated as a Colorado Super Lawyer.
+Once becoming an attorney, I attended the American Association of Justice’s Trial and Deposition Colleges which were invaluable.
+I am a member of the Colorado Bar Association, Denver Bar Association, Colorado Trial Attorneys’ Association, American Association for Justice, Workers’ Compensation Education Association, and nominated as a Colorado Super Lawyer.
 Also, the National College of Advocacy Achievement Recognition Program recognized my practice as dedicated to providing the best possible service to clients.

-I still try to get into the mountains and fly fish and ski as much as possible.
+Despite the traffic, I still try to get into the mountains and fly fish and ski as much as possible.
 I now spend a lot of my free time upland hunting (pheasant, quail, and chukars) at Valhalla in Benton, CO, and The Bluffs near Byers, CO.
 I am a member of Trout Unlimited and Pheasants Forever.
 With assistance from guides at Valhalla, my lab soon will be my bird hunting companion.
 Currently, my favorite fly fishing spot is the Green River near Dutch John, Utah.
 I am a huge fan of live music, thankfully Colorado has some of the most impressive outdoor music venues in the world.
 Some of my favorite venues include The Mishawaka located on the banks of the Poudre River, Dillion Amphitheatre, Town Park in Telluride, and of course, Red Rocks.